fzaiser/nonparametric-hmc/README.md

 ### Step 1: Generating the NP-DHMC samples

 The model code for the 4 examples is in the `example_*.py` files.

-You can simply run them as follows:
+*ICML 2021:* You can simply run the experiments from our ICML 2021 paper as follows:

     $ python3 example_geometric.py
     $ python3 example_walk.py